Photolithography: Resolution in projection systems

 According to this equation, minimum feature sizes can be decreased by decreasing the wavelength, and increasing the numerical aperture (to achieve a tighter focused beam and a smaller spot size).
 However, this design method runs into a competing constraint.
 In modern systems, the depth of focus is also a concern:

 Here, $\,k_2$ is another process-related coefficient.
 The depth of focus restricts the thickness of the photoresist and the depth of the topography on the wafer.
 Chemical mechanical polishing is often used to flatten topography before high-resolution lithographic steps.

 From classical optics, k1=0.61 by the Rayleigh criterion.
 The image of two points separated by less than 1.22 wavelength/NA will not maintain that separation but will be larger due to the interference between the Airy discs of the two points.
 It must also be remembered, though, that the distance between two features can also change with defocus.

 Resolution is also nontrivial in a two-dimensional context.
 For example, a tighter line pitch results in wider gaps (in the perpendicular direction) between the ends of the lines.
 More fundamentally, straight edges become rounded for shortened rectangular features, where both x and y pitches are near the resolution limit.

 For advanced nodes, blur, rather than wavelength, becomes the key resolution-limiting factor.
 Minimum pitch is given by blur sigma/0.14.
 Blur is affected by dose as well as quantum yield, leading to a tradeoff with stochastic defects, in the case of EUV.

 Stochastic effects

 As light consists of photons, at low doses the image quality ultimately depends on the photon number.
 This affects the use of extreme ultraviolet lithography or EUVL, which is limited to the use of low doses on the order of 20 photons/nm2.

 This is due to fewer photons for the same energy dose for a shorter wavelength (higher energy per photon).
 With fewer photons making up the image, there is noise in the edge placement.

 The stochastic effects would become more complicated with larger pitch patterns with more diffraction orders and using more illumination source points.

+Secondary electrons in EUV lithography aggravate the stochastic characteristics.